Home |About Us | Links | Contact | Submit to the Site | Latest Additions | Site Map

 A short biography by Brian Budge

-In November 1914 William volunteered to join his older brother, James, in the Royal Scots.
-After completing his training William travelled out to the Mediterranean and on 10th May 1915 landed on Gallipoli, to join James in 1/5th Royal Scots, the only Territorial battalion in 29th Division, the last Regular Army division formed in the Great War.
+In November 1914, William volunteered to join his older brother James in the Royal Scots.
+After completing his training William travelled out to the Mediterranean and on the 10th May landed in Gallipoli, to join James in the 1/5th Royal Scots, the only territorial battalion in the 29th Division, the last regular Army division formed in the Great War.

-William’s brother James survived his service on Gallipoli with the 1/5th Royal Scots, but he was deeply affected by events there, including his younger brother’s death.
-James was eventually discharged sick from the Army on 13th June 1916 on List T D/55, suffering from shell shock.
-On 19th February 1918 in Edinburgh, James married a widow, Eleanor Shaw (or Henderson).
-James worked as a sculptor, but his health never really recovered and he died of heart failure at their home in 27 Albany Street, Edinburgh on 7th December 1919, aged 27.
+William’s brother James survived his service on Gallipoli with the 1/5th Royal Scots, but he was deeply affected by events there, including his younger brother's death.
+James was eventually discharged sick from the Army on the 13th June 1916 on List TD/55, suffering from shell shock.
+On the 19th February 1918 in Edinburgh, James married a widow, Eleanor Shaw (or Henderson).
+James worked as a sculptor, but his health never really recovered and he died of heart failure at their home in 27 Albany Street, Edinburgh on the 7th December 1919 aged 27.